PedroGaya/hellblazers/quickstart-sections/spreads/player/10-downtime.md

 - **Spend Tension**: Immediately add an impact move to the table.
 Do this at any time during free play, making sure to tie it to the fiction.
 - **Delaying Consequences**: Instead of following through, you may lighten a consequence by adding it to the table.

 Don't attempt to add an entire scene as an entry - keep it punchy.
 List the move's name and a simple evocative description.
-Entaglements are not the whole story, they're narrative seeds, sowed at the table, reaped only when rolled or otherwise prompted again.
+Entaglements are not the whole story, they're narrative seeds, sowed at the table, reaped only when rolled or otherwise prompted.

 ## Activities

-- **Heal**: Go to a doctor, hospital, or otherwise heal.
+- **Heal**: Go to a doctor, hospital or writhe in pain.
 Recover body equal to your lifestyle rating (minimum of one).
-- **Unwind**: Indulge, or otherwise relax.
+- **Unwind**: Indulge, chill or otherwise relax.
 Recover mind equal to your lifestyle rating (minimum of one).
-- **Commune**: Shared time with the crew.
-Reckon with **fate**, then fully recover mind.
+- **Commune**: Shared time with the crew. **Reckon with fate**, then fully recover mind.
 All must pick at the same time.
 - **Work**: The GM sets a diminishing pool according to the size of the work, as well as determining what happens when cleared.
 Roll it when working.
 - **Acquire**: Peruse and purchase _assets_ or _equipment_ not covered by your lifestyle rating.
 - **Circles**: Roll story to create or find useful NPCs, such as a _contact_ or _cohorts_.
 Results determine how the scene goes.